gustavopolonio/ig.news-Blog/README.md

 Ig news is a blog about the React world.
 It contains news about this framework which only the subscribers can read.

+The [Stripe API](https://stripe.com/docs/api) was used to handle with the payments and signatures.
+The blog posts are created at [Prismic](https://prismic.io/).

 The project is part of my personal portfolio, so I would appreciate if you provide me any feedback about the ideia, code, structure or anything you could report to make me a better developer.